active-group/active-data/README.md

   and generating, addressing the shortcomings of `clojure.spec`, Schema, Malli and similar libraries.

+[Here](doc/intro.md) is an introduction to Active Data.

 ## License

-Copyright © 2023 Active Group GmbH
+Copyright © 2024 Active Group GmbH

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at